-- 3. Fold up the nozzle (1), take a deep breath and blow with an even pressure until a "click" is heard after approx. 5 seconds.
-The result will be one of the alternatives in the following table Result after breath test. - If no message is shown then the transmission to the car may have failed - in which case, press the button (3) to transmit the result to the car manually. - 5.
-Fold down the nozzle and refit the Alcolock in its holder. - Start the engine following an approved breath test within 5 minutes - otherwise it must be repeated.
+- it is unlocked then it must first be activated with the switch (2). - 3.
+Fold up the nozzle (1), take a deep breath and blow with an even pressure until a "click" is heard after approx. 5 seconds.
+The result will be one of the alternatives in the following table Result after breath test. - 4.
+If no message is shown then the transmission to the car may have failed - in which case, press the button (3) to transmit the result to the car manually. - 5.
+Fold down the nozzle and refit the alcohol. lock in its holder. - 6.
+Start the engine following an approved breath test within 5 minutes - otherwise it must be repeated.